pusher/docs/docs/channels/using_channels/events.md

 {% parameter 'pusher:subscription_error', 'Event', null %}

-Sometimes things go wrong so we have exposed a `pusher:subscription_error` event that is triggered when an authentication request for a **private** or **presence** channels fails.
-This event is bound to on the channel that is to be authenticated.
+Sometimes things go wrong so we have exposed a `pusher:subscription_error` event that is triggered when an authorization request for a **private** or **presence** channels fails.
+This event is bound to on the channel that is to be authorized.

-The event is triggered either when the authentication endpoint returns a HTTP status code that is not 200 or if there is a problem parsing the JSON that the endpoint returned.
+The event is triggered either when the authorization endpoint returns a HTTP status code that is not 200 or if there is a problem parsing the JSON that the endpoint returned.

 **Note:** if the library is unable to create a websocket connection at all, this event will **not** be emitted.
 In order to catch events at the connection level you must bind to `error` events on the connection as described [here](/docs/channels/using_channels/connection#binding-to-connection-events)